 The result is an operational data mesh.
 In this setup, teams and the services they build can act on fast-changing data anywhere within their organization with minimal cost and maximum flexibility.

-The Operational Data Warehouse
+The Operational Data Store

 The modern data stack, like Mendeleev’s table, improves as science advances and fills in the gaps.
 The new, but foundational building block, of Differential Dataflow enables fresh materialized views, silo-traversing cross database joins via a modern ODS, and an operational data mesh that helps teams coordinate without coupling.